-Still using your birthday as a password?
-Somewhat ironically, people are more scared of the inconvenience caused by a forgotten password than choosing a perpetually weak one – such as birthdays, names of people they are close to and more.
-Please use unique, complex passwords and take help of random password generators if you need help.
+Still, using your birthday as a password?
+Somewhat ironically, people are more scared of the inconvenience caused by a forgotten password than choosing a perpetually weak one – such as birthdays, names of people they are close to, and more.
+Please use unique, complex passwords and take the help of random password generators if you need help.
 That little bit of extra effort goes a long way in ensuring both your and your organization’s security.

 Tips to Prevent Data Breaches In 2021

-Basic security hygiene and employee awareness is now a non-negotiable, irrespective of the size of your business.
-Get your internal IT team to do this or recruit external technical experts to conduct regular security audits and security training for your employees – in a way that actually engages attention, makes clear the risks and rewards and doesn’t fly over employees’ heads (especially, non-technical staff).
+Basic security hygiene and employee awareness are now non-negotiable, irrespective of the size of your business.
+Get your internal IT team to do this or recruit external technical experts to conduct regular security audits and security training for your employees – in a way that actually engages attention, makes clear the risks and rewards, and doesn’t fly over employees’ heads (especially, non-technical staff).

 Implement Multi-Factor Authentication (MFA)